-- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - The Group's operations were mainly based in Australia, the United States and Europe. - Our audit work covered the operations in both Australia and the United States given their financial significance to the Group as a whole. - All our audit procedures were performed at the head offices in Adelaide. - We performed further audit procedures at Group level, including procedures over the consolidation of the Group's businesses and the preparation of the financial and remuneration reports.
+- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - The Group's operations were mainly managed and assessed through two operating segments: Glaucoma Surgical Devices segment and AlphaRET segment. - Our audit work covered the Glaucoma Surgical Devices segment given its financial significance to the Group as a whole. - We performed further audit procedures at Group level, including procedures over corporate expenses, assets and liabilities which are not allocated to operating segments, inventory included in AlphaRET segment, consolidation of the Group's businesses and the preparation of the financial statements.